jraillard/GeneticAlgorithmLibrary/progress.md

         case implemented seems to confluent to the best value (maybe too fast) : 100 individuals population , 50 iterations => best population never go to case when population don't evolve anymore never go to case when best fitness individual change

+    Hotfix on Compute() method => if !CheckEntries must return null so that the algorithm end without any null reference exceptions